qortmdgh4141/Prediction-of-Intraoperative-Hypotension-Using-Deep-Learning-Models-Based-on-Non-invasive-Monitoring/README.md

 - _The secondary outcomes included the accuracy, sensitivity, and specificity of the established model._ <br/>

-- _The primary outcome was the area under the receiver operating characteristic curve (AUROC) for the classification models._ <br/>
 <p align="center">
   <img width="70%" src="https://github.com/qortmdgh4141/GALR_Globally-Attentive-Locally-Recurrent-Model/blob/main/image/fig8.png?raw=true">
   <br>